 Doxorubicin (dok-suh-roo-buh-sin) HYDROCHLORIDE Injection, for intravenous use

 What is the most important information I should know about Doxorubicin?

 Doxorubicin may cause serious side effects including:

-- have a history of radiation therapy or are currently receiving radiation therapy to your chest
+- have had or are currently receiving radiation therapy to your chest

 - have had treatment with certain other anti-cancer medicines

-- take other medicines that can affect your heart
+- take other medicines that can have severe side effects on your heart

 - shortness of breath